We get asked “What Is Fast Fashion?” more and more frequently these [strange] days.

 Whenever a groundswell of readers ask the same question we feel compelled to immediately provide an answer.
 That people are asking this question is a positive indicator.
 All is not lost.

-If you’re a fashionista or if you have an interest in sustainable fashion, you may have come across the relatively new term “fast fashion” and be wondering what it is?
+If you’re a fashionista or if you have an interest in sustainable fashion (you should also check out these sustainable fashion trends if you are), you may have come across the relatively new term “fast fashion” and be wondering what it is?

 Fast food is the empty calorie of the agricultural industry.
 It’s cooked in seconds, devoured in minutes and forgotten about in less than an hour.
 It feeds your body badly and it feeds your soul not at all. [source: Healthline]

 Sure, you might enjoy the sugars and fats of fast food burger, but an hour later you’ll be hungry again because of the lack of any real nutrients in your meal.

 As fast food is to the food industry, fast fashion is to the fashion industry.

 So, What Is Fast Fashion?